seneca/nue/packages/nuejs.org/blog/introducing-nue-css/index.md

 ## What if...
-What if we could break away from all these tradeoffs?
+What if we could break away from all these trade-offs?

 Start building websites that look perfect inside out.
 Where your codebase is ordeer of magnitude smaller and is made out of clean, simple components.